-Spending the first eighteen years of his life in Bellville, Georgia, population 123, James Kicklighter has become a multi-award winning writer/director whose work has been recognized by leading film publications around the world, including The Hollywood Reporter, The Times of India, Fotogramas and FilmInk Australia.
+Spending the first eighteen years of his life in Bellville, Georgia, population 123, James Kicklighter has become a multi-award winning writer/director whose work has been recognized by leading film publications around the world, including The Hollywood Reporter, The Times of India and FilmInk Australia.

-Just in time for his twenty-fifth birthday, he wrapped production on Desires of the Heart, an international crossover film from writer/producer/executive producer Solila Parida (Vishkanya).
-Dr. Kris Sharma (Val Lauren, The Last Knights, Interior.
-Leather Bar., Sal) is a psychiatrist from India practicing in Savannah, Georgia when he meets Madeline (Alicia Minshew, “All My Children”), a local artist with a mysterious past.
+In time for his twenty-fifth birthday, his first feature film, Desires of the Heart, was an official selection of the 2014 Cannes Marché du Film and winner of Best Foreign Film at the 2013 Los Angeles Femme Film Festival.
+An international crossover film from writer/producer Solila Parida (Vishkanya), Desires is the story of Dr. Kris Sharma (Val Lauren, Interior.
+Leather.
+Bar., Sal) a psychiatrist from India practicing in Savannah, Georgia when he meets Madeline (Alicia Minshew, “All My Children”), a local artist with a mysterious past.
 As their relationship begins to blossom in America, Kris is summoned home by his brother (Gulshan Grover, I Am Kalam) to marry the woman chosen by his parents.
 But as he begins to make decisions about his future, he discovers centuries old secrets that may seal the fate of his destiny.
-Principal photography took place in Savannah and Bikaner, India.
-In October 2013, the film won Best Foreign Feature Film at the LA Femme Film Festival in Los Angeles.
+Principal photography took place in Savannah, GA and Bikaner, India.

-Outside of entertainment production, Kicklighter produced the “I AM NSLC” campaign for the National Student Leadership Conference, interviewing distinguished alumni employed by companies such as ABC News, Harvard University, and Gallup, Inc. He also works with In True Fashion, the non-profit side of JAMAH, whose leather handbags have been spotlighted by Vogue and carried by Brad Pitt, Angelina Jolie, and Jessica Alba.
+Outside of entertainment production, Kicklighter produced the 2014 ad campaign for the National Student Leadership Conference, profiling the most influential leaders in America, including the Chairman of the Joint Chiefs of Staff, Co-Chair of the Republican National Committee, Director of Operations for the U.S. Peace Corps, amongst others.
+He also works with In True Fashion, the non-profit side of JAMAH Handbags, carried by Brad Pitt, Angelina Jolie, and Bill Clinton.
 The Los Angeles-based program builds self-esteem and work ethic in low-income students.